fineanmol/plant-tree/README.md

-🎋 Updated on Fri, 07 Nov 2025 13:47:51 GMT
+🌴 Updated on Fri, 07 Nov 2025 15:14:32 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."